Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Discussion

 (2) CCs are destroyed by major mergers.
 In the $mcf4$ simulation, the disruption during the first core passage is sufficient to increase the central entropy significantly, resulting in a NCC.
 Throughout this simulation, the energy injected by AGN feedback remains lower than the radiative energy.
 In this scenario, the final state of the cluster cores is mainly determined by the merger, whereas the contribution of AGN feedback is subdominant.

 (3) CCs are destroyed by the combined effects of mergers and AGN feedback.
-In major mergers with a large impact parameter (e.g., $mcf2$, $mcf3$, $mcf5$, $mcf6$), because direct core collisions occur at later stages, AGN feedback is required to prevent the core from catastrophic cooling.
-Driven by the mergers, the gas flowing into the primary core further fuels the maintenance of strong jet power, leading to overheating and CC destruction.
-As a result, the injected energy in these cases exceeds the radiative energy.
+In major mergers with a large impact parameter (e.g., $mcf2$, $mcf3$, $mcf6$), because direct core collisions occur at later stages, AGN feedback is required to prevent the core from catastrophic cooling.
+Driven by the mergers, the gas flowing into the primary core further fuels the { central SMBH, leading to preheating of the CC.
+Mixing induced by the infall of the secondary cluster further transforms the core into a NCC state.} The injected energy in these cases { are comparable or can sometimes exceed} the radiative energy.
 This scenario represents an interesting case where mergers and AGN feedback work hand-in-hand to balance cooling and destroy the CCs.

 Previous cosmological simulations have suggested that cluster mergers are the primary mechanism for transforming CCs into NCCs (e.g., \citealt{Burns_2008}, \citealt{Planelles_2009}, \citealt{Rasia_2015}, \citealt{Hahn_2017}, \citealt{Barnes_2018}).
 According to our findings, particularly the second scenario described above, we find that this is true primarily for major mergers.
 On the other hand, the role of AGN feedback in CC/NCC transitions has been a subject of debate. \cite{Rasia_2015} found that the inclusion of AGN feedback leads to a balance between heating and cooling in CC clusters, resulting in realistic CC entropy profiles.
 Moreover, CCs can be destroyed by late-time mergers when AGN feedback is present, contrasting with previous cosmological simulations that did not include AGN feedback.
 Conversely, \cite{Hahn_2017} argued that the low central entropy of CCs cannot be alleviated by thermal AGN feedback.
 In their simulations, the transition from CCs to NCCs is critically related to low angular momentum major mergers.
 Our findings may provide a resolution to this debate, in that the relative importance between mergers and AGN feedback is dependent on the merger parameters.
 In major mergers, such as those emphasized by \cite{Hahn_2017}, mergers indeed play a dominant role in the transition from CCs to NCCs, consistent with our second scenario.
 However, what \cite{Rasia_2015} found is consistent with our findings that AGN feedback is needed to maintain the entropy profiles of CCs and prevent cooling catastrophe (first scenario), and that heating provided by AGN feedback allows the late-time mergers to operate more efficiently (third scenario).
 We therefore conclude that both mergers and AGN feedback are important in the evolution of CCs/NCCs, and they operate coherently depending on the merger parameters.